| Oracle® Database Net Services Reference 11g Release 2 (11.2) Part Number E10835-01 |

 Purpose

-list is traversed before the connection attempt is terminated.
+To specify the number of times an ADDRESS list is traversed before the connection attempt is terminated.

-Put this parameter under the DESCRIPTION
+Put this parameter under the DESCRIPTION parameter.

 Usage Notes

-is traversed multiple times based on the specified number of retries.
+When a DESCRIPTION_LIST is specified, each DESCRIPTION is traversed multiple times based on the specified number of retries.

 net_service_name=